jumiverse/jumiverse.github.io/preview/take-ownership.md

 What to do:
 - Stop complaining and acting like a victim.
-- Refuse to let others rescue you and Ask directly for what you want from others.
+- Refuse to let others rescue you and ask directly for what you want from others.
 - stop listening to their complaints.
 - When they play the victim: ask them, “What do you want from me?”
--
 - Do not contribute to making anyone into a bad guy.
 - Do not take sides.
 - Do not ignore or discount feelings.
 - Do not discount the importance of the situation.
 - Do not create secrets.
 - Do not rescue.
-- Do not play two against one Drama Triangle game.
+- Do not play the "two against one" game.

 When somebody is angry
 - “I can see that you are upset/angry/sad because ...”